pytorch-ignite/pytorch-ignite.ai/content/getting-started.md

 ---
 title: Getting Started
 include_footer: true
-sidebar: True
+sidebar: true
 ---

 Welcome to **PyTorch-Ignite**'s quick start guide that covers the essentials of getting a project up and running while walking through basic concepts of Ignite.
 In just a few lines of code, you can get your model trained and validated.
-The complete code can be found at the [end of this guide]().
+The complete code can be found at the [end of this guide](#complete-code).

 Prerequisites
 -------------